Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Mathematical formulation

 where the terms $\zeta_{p,k,k'}^{g}(w)(1-h^g_{k,k'}(w))\cdot d_{k',i'}^{l'}$ and $\zeta_{p,k,k'}^{g}(w)(1-h^g_{k,k'}(w))\cdot a_{k,i}^{l}$ are both nonlinear.
 We derive the linearized form of nonlinear constraints \eqref{z_wait} and \eqref{z_transfer} in Appendix \ref{sec:Linearization}.

 On the other hand, from the perspective of operators, the objective is to minimize operational costs.
 These costs are associated with the number of MAUs serving each section between any two adjacent stops on every line in each scenario.
-We define a binary decision variable $y^l_{k,i,q}(w)$ for all $ l \in \mathcal{L}, k \in \mathcal{K}_l, i \in \mathcal{S}_l, q \in \mathcal{Q}, w\in \mathcal{W}$ to indicate whether the number of MAUs composed in the MAV assigned to trip $k$ serving the section between stops $i$ and $i+1$ on line $l$ in scenario $w$ is $q$ or not, where $\mathcal{Q}$ denotes the set of the number of MAUs that can be contained in an MAV.
+We define a binary decision variable $y^l_{k,i,q}(w)$ to indicate whether the number of MAUs composed in the MAV assigned to trip $k$ serving the section between stops $i$ and $i+1$ on line $l$ in scenario $w$ is $q \in \mathcal{Q}$ or not, where $\mathcal{Q}$ denotes the set of the number of MAUs that can be contained in a MAV.
+A cost-related parameter associated with using $q$ MAUs when an MAV departs from stop~$i$ is denoted by $\vartheta_{q,i}$.
 The formulation for the expected value of operational costs among all scenarios (denoted as $\Psi^{oper}$) can be presented as follows: